radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/data-source-commands.md

 ![data source commands ](Media/Image5.1.jpg)

 The following sections contain details on how to create and delete database and LDAP data sources.
-It also explains how to update and print data source information using <RLI_HOME>/bin/vdsconfig instead of using the tools mentioned above.
+It also explains how to update and print data source information using the REST API instead of the UI mentioned above.

 ## Listing, Getting and Deleting Data Sources